-Significant proportion of the population of continue to lag on several human development indicators and reports high incidence of child labour, child marriage and child trafficking.
+Significant proportion of the population continue to lag on several human development indicators and reports high incidence of child labour, child marriage and child trafficking

 Karnataka is one of the few states that implements decentralization processes as per the 73rd and 74th Amendments of the Constitution, empowering local institutions and communities to participate in development activities.

 A few of the key indicators for the state are that the neonatal mortality rate is 19 per 1000 live births and there is a high maternal mortality ratio of 133 per 100,000 live births (Source: Sample Registration System 2015).
-As per National Family Health Survey (NFHS) 4, stunting of under-five children is 36 per cent and 26 per cent of children under the age of five years are wasted, and 10.5 per cent of the children are severely wasted.
-The rural sanitation coverage in the State stands at 86 per cent (Swachh Bharat Mission MIS).
+As per National Family Health Survey (NFHS) 5, stunting of under-five children is 35.4 per cent and 19.5 per cent of children under the age of five years are wasted, and 8.4 per cent of the children are severely wasted.
+The rural sanitation coverage in the State stands at 100 per cent (Swachh Bharat Mission MIS).
 However as per NFHS 5 (2019), only 74.8 per cent population living in households use improved sanitation facility.
 The state also has created 3358 Open Defecation Free plus villages (aspirational) and established around 5519 SWM units.
 Similarly, as per JJM IMIS (as on 9th May 2022) 49.49 per cent households have access to functional household tap connection.

 The Annual Status of Education Report 2016 findings show that after 10 years, reading and arithmetic scores have improved in public-funded schools in the early grades.
-As per NFHS-4, 23.2 per cent women aged 20-24 years are married before the age of 18 years.
+As per NFHS-5, 21.3 per cent women aged 20-24 years are married before the age of 18 years.